Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions.
 They don't change.

-# DH parameters, 6 DOF parameters
+# Transformation parameters
-There are 4 DH parameters, defining Z rotation and displacment, X rotation and displacement.
-The missing Y rotation and displacement is solved by a combined Z and X rotations with displaments when needed, so defining all 6 DOF are possible for every joint.
-But there are combinations like the example axis 4, replacing Y is not possible.
-So the DH model is enhanced to use all 6 DOF.
-The order of transformations is important:
-* first translation by Z axis
+DH is using 4 parameters:
-* then rotation by Z axis
+* rotation by Z axis
-* then translation by Y axis
+* translate by Z axis
-* then rotation by Y axis
+* rotation by X axis
-* then translation by X axis
+* translate by X axis

+To give maximum flexibility, robot kinematics allows two additional parameters:
-* then rotation by X axis
+* rotation by Y axis

-(NB translation and rotation by Z could be exchanged, as they are independent from each other, same with X and Y. But in general, matrix multiplation order play a role, i. e. they are not commutative).

-Translations and rotations can be chained and calculated with 4x4 matrices, including position and orientation.
-The starting point is called origin, the result is called endpoint and is the hotend position.
+* translate by Y axis

+The order of transformations is important, because matrix multiplications' orders are not commutative.
+DH transformations are in the order ZX, the extended version ZYX (which is the same order like RPY in aviation).

+The transformations are 4x4 matrices and are chained to calculate the complete transformation from base to endpoint.
+The result is a position and orientation.

 The traditional DH parameters start with joint 1 and assumes the first axis being vertical (like the 3D printing coordinate system with X to right, Y behind, Z to top).
 The model includes the base coordinate in A0 and can turn the first axis and displace it, so the robot's origin can have X, Y, Z offsets.

 # Finding the parameters
 To find the correct coordinate system of an axis, those steps are necessary:
 * set the direction of the Z axis, which is the actuator's rotation or prismatic (linear) axis.
 The direction includes not only the angle, but also the direction (arrow)
-* decide where the 0 angle is placed.
+* for a rotary axis, decide where the 0 angle is placed.
 This is the X axis position, corrected by a fixed theta angle.
-Theta and the actuator angle are added
+Theta and the actuator angle are added.
+For a prismatic axis, the 0 position is defined by the coordinate origin, the X axis orientation is not important for defining the 0 position
 * the Y axis is given by the right hand rule and perpendicular to the Z and X axes
-* finding the displacements
+* measuring and setting the displacements

 The DWC plugin RobotViewer helps with the configuration.